• Best of Web

 Sorry, it’s still a pile of dog crap no matter what you sprinkle on it.
 And its intellectual father, Karl Marx, was even worse as a human being—a vile racist, anti-Semitic liar.
 Probably demonic as well.
 In reviewing the late British historian Paul Johnson’s book, Intellectuals, John Barnes of the Detroit News noted that huge portions of Marx’s Das Kapital were “falsified to fit his own preconceived theories.”

 That great work of Paul Johnson’s includes a powerful chapter on Marx.
 I cannot recommend it too highly (and same for the book as a whole).
-It demolishes Marx and his crackpot theories into a steaming pile of something-or-other with no sprinkles on top at all.
+It demolishes Marx and his crackpot theories into a steaming pile with no sprinkles on top at all.
 One line in the Marx chapter has long commanded my attention.
 Johnson attributes it to Marx’s mother, who said she wished “Karl would accumulate capital instead of just writing about it.”

 Every time I think of that line, it conjures up a vivid image.
 The smelly and unkempt Karl (he really was both, almost all the time) scribbling at his desk as his angry mother hovers over him.
 She’s had enough of his reprobate behavior and finally lets him have it: “Why don’t you get a job for a change, you pontificating lout!
 Accumulate some capital!”
 That’s a put-down for the ages.